sjenni/sjenni.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year PhD student in the Computer Vision Group at the University of Bern, supervised by Prof. Dr. Paolo Favaro.
 I received my BSc degree in Computer Science in 2015 and my MSc degree in Computer Science in 2017, both at the University of Bern.
-My research interests are in computer vision, machine learning and deep learning with a focus on unsupervised representation learning.
+My research interests are in computer vision and deep learning.
+More specifically, I am interested in methods that learn representations of visual data without human supervision.

 ---------